thesamware/thesamware/README.md

 I'm also a **Linux geek** and enjoy exploring **cybersecurity, hacking, and system level tools**.
 _You don't wanna mess with me!_

-If you want to check out what I'm building, take a look at my pinned repositories below.!
+If you want to check out what I'm building, take a look at my pinned repositories below.

 ### Fun Facts